Here's What To Do If Someone Yells At You At Work

 Advertisement

-If you didn't address the problem at the time but it still bothers you later, is it okay to bring it up?
+If you didn't address the problem in the moment but it still bothers you later, is it okay to bring it up?

 Yes!
 As Walter showed, many people react with a "show must go on" mentality at the time but that doesn't mean they're unaffected.
 "Confrontation is really, really hard for most of us," says Sponenberg.
 "If this is weighing on you, it is important to address it.
 Ask to speak with the person, calmly remind them of the situation (they may not recall it, especially if this is a normal occurrence), and just talk about it."